Frequently Asked Questions

 + What is the proposed timeline for the preparation and lodgement of the proposal for the Northern Precinct?

-Cook Cove Inlet will lodge the Northern Precinct Planning Proposal in early 2017, which will include the masterplan and rezoning for the future mixed-use, recreational and sporting facilities.
+Cook Cove Inlet lodged the Northern Precinct Planning Proposal in mid-2017.
+This included the masterplan and rezoning for the future mixed-use, recreational and sporting facilities.

 + How much public open space will there be available on the Northern Precinct?

 Across the Cook Cove Precinct, there will be a mix of open space and public recreation facilities for the benefit of the local community that will be superior in quality and accessibility to that currently available on site.
-The Southern Precinct will be remediated to address the contamination on site and include a range of new pocket parks, and shared pedestrian/cycle links, upgrades to the existing Kyeemagh Reserve, and publically accessible walkways to Landing Lights Wetland and other areas of public interest.
+The Southern Precinct will be remediated to address the contamination on site and include a range of new pocket parks, and shared pedestrian/cycle links, upgrades to the existing Kyeemagh Reserve, and publicly accessible walkways to Landing Lights Wetland, Spring Street Wetland, and other areas of public interest.
 The Kogarah Golf Club will continue to be accessible to the general public as it always has been, including the new clubhouse facilities.

 In the Northern Precinct there will be a range of high quality public domain and open space improvements, including a new NSW Premier League grade stadium with seating for 750 people, FIFA standard synthetic playing fields, and cycling and pedestrian links.
 The new facilities will help support the growing local community and provide for greater regional connectivity in line with the Bayside West Precincts Land Use and Infrastructure Strategy (LUIS).